 Our doctors are among the Pacific Northwest’s most experienced LASIK surgeons.
-Dr. Tim Denman and Dr. Martin Balish were some of the first in the region trained in refractive surgery techniques.
+Dr. Martin Balish and Dr. Jacqueline Ng were some of the first in the region trained in refractive surgery techniques.
 They evaluate the latest treatments and technology and adopt those proven safe and effective.

 To learn more about your LASIK or refractive surgery options, schedule a consultation today!